 Verandah Porche - with a group of friends from Boston in 1968 she founded a commune in Guilford Vermont called Total Loss Farm, a haven for artists and writers, where she still lives.
 The farm evolved into a nonprofit, the Monteverdi Artists Collaborative, which hosts residencies, readings, exhibition, and seasonal community events.
 She’s published three books of poetry, The Body's Symmetry, Glancing Off, and Sudden Eden, and works as a poet in residence, performer, and a writing partner.
 She was among the founders of the Brattleboro Women's Crisis Center and served on the board for 15 years.
 Listen to Veranda's VPR commentary here, addressing the national social media firestorm resulting ifrom her question to veteran journalist Gay Talese.

-Along with the Vermont Historical Society, our women's history month event collaborative partner for many years, we're honored to work with Vermont Public Radio which has offered a corresponding themed commentary series for many years.
+Along with the Vermont Historical Society, we're also honored to work with Vermont Public Radio offering this annual corresponding-themed commentary series:

 CONFISCATION OF DANGEROUS OR DEADLY WEAPONS BILL